DanyYanev/Laufdaten.info-Indoor-Display/README.md

   - Go to its IP Address (ex.
 192.168.0.112)
   - Click on Configuration
   - Add the static IP of the indoor display controller (192.168.0.50 by default, standart router settings from 192.168.0.2 through 192.168.0.99 are not used for DHCP).
-  - The root and the port as shown below.
+  - The path and the port as shown below.
 <img width="499" alt="outsidesensorsetup" src="https://user-images.githubusercontent.com/22327641/38430433-edc76c00-39c9-11e8-8d26-daefe53866ab.png">